oriyanh/anonyme-app/README.md

 Running instructions:

 A request must be sent to /whitebox endpoint.
-Its body contains an input file and a target file.
+Its body contains an input image file and a target image file, both 160x160x3.
 It can also contain a json containing eps and num_iter params, where eps is the FGSM attack step size, and num_iter is the maximum number of iteration for which FGSM attack will run.

 In order to view the FGSM attack code, you can view attacks.whitebox.fgsm.adversary.py.